 Dr. Andrew Urban, MD, is chief of infectious diseases at the William S. Middleton Memorial Veterans Hospital in Madison, a professor of medicine at the UW School of Medicine and Public Health and serves as the clinical quality improvement director for UW Health's HIV/AIDS Comprehensive Care Program.

-Our exceptional team of providers has extensive experience providing HIV treatment.
+Our exceptional team of physicians and Advanced Practice Providers has extensive experience providing HIV treatment.
 They are supported by and work closely with the rest of the care team, including:

 - Medical case managers